suno-ai/bark/README.md

 ## ❓ FAQ

 #### How do I specify where models are downloaded and cached?
 * Bark uses Hugging face to download and store models.
-You can see [here](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hfhome) for how huggingface stores models.
+You can see find more info [here](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hfhome).
-* As a quick fix, you can use the `XDG_CACHE_HOME` env variable to override where models are downloaded and cached (otherwise defaults to a subdirectory of `~/.cache`).

 #### Bark's generations sometimes differ from my prompts.
 What's happening?
 * Bark is a GPT-style model.
 As such, it may take some creative liberties in its generations, resulting in higher-variance model outputs than traditional text-to-speech approaches.